searchisko/configuration/data/query/developer_materials.md

 * `size20` = 20 documents
 * `size25` = 25 documents

+For example:

 - <http://dcp_server:port/v2/rest/search/developer_materials?size10=true>

 If multiple options are used then the highest number wins.
-Foe example the following request will return `20` documents (or less if there not enough matching documents).
+For example the following request will return `20` documents (or less if there are not enough matching documents).

 - <http://dcp_server:port/v2/rest/search/developer_materials?size10=true&size20=true&size15=true>